xi-project/xi-filelib/UPGRADE.md

   Lazy versions can be used to save space in large systems by deleting old / rarely used / whatever versions.
   They are then recreated when needed.
 When used in combination with the publisher, redirecting not-found published files to PHP backend must of course be done. (see docs/ for examples).
+* There may be even more.
+Lost track at some point.

 ### PostgreSQL migration